horseflies and blisters

 By the early evening, I'd worn painful blisters in both hands (particularly on the right (pinkie) side of my right middle finger.
 So I gradually wrapped up the work, closed down the cabin, and then drove back to Hurley.

-The new power cable ditch through where the future bluestone path, looking north.
+The new power cable ditch through where the future bluestone path will be, looking north.

 Click to enlarge.

-The new power cable ditch through where the future bluestone path, looking south.
+The new power cable ditch through where the future bluestone path will be, looking south.